torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 When memory is hotplugged, the kernel recognizes new memory, makes new memory management tables, and makes sysfs files for new memory's operation.

-If firmware supports notification of connection of new memory to OS, this phase is triggered automatically.
-ACPI can notify this event.
-If not, "probe" operation by system administration is used instead.
+If firmware supports yestification of connection of new memory to OS, this phase is triggered automatically.
+ACPI can yestify this event.
+If yest, "probe" operation by system administration is used instead.
 (see :ref:`memory_hotplug_physical_mem`).